10 Questions You Should Be Asking at the Farmers Market

 - Where is your farm or kitchen located?
 One of the best things about getting groceries from the market is that the fruits and vegetables are grown locally in Michigan, but it’s important to double-check.
 Typically, items are considered local if they are produced within 100 to 150 miles of you.

 - Do you grow or raise this?
 Certain markets are “producers only” markets, meaning they don’t allow resale, but others aren’t.
-There are some vendors who buy wholesale items and resell them as they were their own, which is what you want to avoid.
+There are some vendors who buy wholesale items and resell them as if they were their own.

 - Is this organic?
 If they are not certified organic, ask them if they use any pesticides or chemicals on their produce.
 Many times you’ll find organic farmers that happen to not be certified (the certification process can be very expensive).
 This isn’t a bad thing, since you usually can buy the produce for a fraction of the certified-organic price.

 - What produce are you spraying with pesticides and chemicals?
 Some produce absorbs chemicals more than others.
 As an example, strawberries have tons of pores and absorb the pesticides and chemicals easily.

 - What is this?
 One of the best parts about attending a farmers market is chatting with the people who grow the food and finding healthy ingredients you can prepare at home.
 If you see an item that is unfamiliar, ask about what makes it so tasty—you just might discover a new favorite food.

 - How can I cook this?
 Have you ever seen an odd piece of produce and asked yourself, “I wouldn’t even know what do with that?”
 The farmers usually know several different ways you could prepare an item, which can inspire some great new recipes.
 Be sure to ask how to use the greens attached to root vegetables — for example, carrot tops are great for pesto — and how to prepare different cuts of meats.